kbefus/pyres/README.md

 ### Installation and testing ###

 * Install using setup.py
-* Or with pip: "pip install pyresitivity"
+* Or with pip: "pip install pyresistivity"
 * Dependencies: numpy, scipy, and matplotlib beyond default python packages
 * How to run tests: Test with R2_examples\Surface_*.py scripts